What Does Poinsettia Flower Mean and Symbolise?

 What is the Folktale Associated with a Poinsettia Floret?

-To everyone’s surprise on Christmas morning, the once green Poinsettias suddenly changed colors – turning into a deep red floral offering symbolizing thanks.
+To everyone’s surprise on Christmas morning, the once green poinsettias suddenly changed colors – turning into a deep red floral offering symbolizing thanks.
 Truly a story that up to this day is a custom during Christmas!
 Just spectacular!

 What does a Poinsettia Floral Tattoo Symbolize?